Head & pronotum

 Females fully winged.
-Body brown, pronotum chalky white laterally; tarsi, also base and apex of mid and hind tibiae, yellow; antennal segments III–V yellow at base; fore wing shaded medially.
-Head longer than wide, wider across cheeks than across eyes; postocular setae minute; maxillary stylets retracted to eyes, close together medially; mouth cone extending to mesosternum.
-Antennae 8-segmented; sensoria on segment III–IV stout, two on III, four on IV; segment VIII constricted at base.
-Pronotum with five pairs of capitate setae; basantra absent.
+Body brown, pronotum chalky white laterally; tarsi yellow, also base and apex of mid and hind tibiae; antennal segments III–V yellow at base; fore wing shaded medially.
+Antennae 8-segmented; sense cones on segments III–IV stout, two on III, four on IV; segment VIII constricted at base.
+Head longer than wide, wider across cheeks than across eyes; postocular setae minute; maxillary stylets retracted to eyes, close together medially; mouth cone long, extending to mesosternum.
+Pronotum with five pairs of capitate setae; basantra absent; mesopresternum transverse but curving away medially from eroded anterior margin of mesoeusternum.
 Fore tarsus with no tooth.
 Meso and metanotum striate, with dots between the striae.
-Fore wing parallel sided, about 10 duplicated cilia.
+Fore wing parallel sided, with about 10 duplicated cilia.
 Pelta triangular; tergites II–VII with two pairs of wing retaining setae of which the anterior pair on each tergite is straight not sigmoid; tergite IX setae S1 and S2 capitate, about half as long as tube.

 Poecilothrips albopictus Uzel